syah1r/data-extract-automation/README.md

-# data-extract-automation
-Data Extract Using VBA
+# Automated Data Extraction Using VBA

 I use VBA on a daily basis to automate many of the analysis, visualization and reporting of financial datasets.
 From time to time, I have to create new codes and automation to help programmers in our team run mundane tasks.